Tuff Shed Installation and Review

 After living in our new house for 9 months, I now

-What happened during this time period, was rain and
+What had happened during this time period, was rain and

 where it pooled in our backyard.

-The water turns into a lake during heavy downpours,
+The rain turns a portion of our backyard into a lake during heavy downpours,

 right where I had wanted the storage shed to go in